Love in Store

 "Love in Store" is a song by British-American rock group Fleetwood Mac.
 The song is the opening track on the 1982 album Mirage, the fourth album by the band with Lindsey Buckingham acting as main producer with Richard Dashut and Ken Caillat.
 "Love in Store" was written by Christine McVie and Jim Recor and it became the album's third single in the US.
-Released in November 1982, it went on to peak at No. 22 for three weeks as the follow-up to Top 20 hits "Hold Me" (No. 4) and "Gypsy" (No. 12).
-It also peaked at #11 on the Adult Contemporary chart.
 The song features lead vocals by Christine McVie with prominent vocal harmonies by Stevie Nicks and background vocals by Lindsey Buckingham.

-Billboard said that "has the same appeal as the string of singles that first gave the group ownership of the pop charts in 1975–1976."
+Release and later appearances

+Released in November 1982, the song debuted at number 72 on the US Billboard Hot 100 on the week dated 27 November 1982.
+That same week, it was the second most added song by national radio stations and listed by Billboard as a national breakout due to its significant radio activity.
+On the week dated 11 December 1982, the song entered the top forty and later went on to peak at No. 22 for three weeks as the follow-up totTop 20 hits "Hold Me" (No. 4) and "Gypsy" (No. 12).
+"Love in Store" spent a total of 14 weeks in the top 100, eight of which were in the top 40.
+It also peaked at number 11 on the Adult Contemporary chart.

-In the UK, another track from Mirage, "Oh Diane", was released as the third single instead and was a Top 10 hit.
-"Love In Store" was not released as a single in the UK, although it was released in some European territories.
+In the UK, another track from Mirage, "Oh Diane", was released as the third single and became a top ten hit.
+"Love In Store" was not released as a single in the UK, although it was released in other territories such as Australia.

-The song is included on the 2002 US version, and 2009 UK re-issue of the album The Very Best of Fleetwood Mac.
-An alternative mix of the song was released in 1992 on the CD box set 25 Years – The Chain.
+An alternate mix of the song was released in 1992 on the CD box set 25 Years – The Chain.
+An early mix was included on the 2016 deluxe edition of Mirage.
+This version featured a different bassline and vocal arrangement along with more prominent mallet percussion.
+Buckingham and Christine McVie mentioned that components from the original basic track were retained for the final mix and they adjusted parts "constantly" throughout the sessions.
+"Love in Store" was included on the 2002 US version and 2009 UK re-issue of The Very Best of Fleetwood Mac.
+Fleetwood Mac performed the song on their 1982 Mirage Tour; a recording from their performance at The Forum appeared on their Mirage Tour '82 live album in 2024.